marcadrian-it/handgefertigter/README.md

 `npm run build` - generates Prisma client and builds the Next.js application

-`npm run lint` - runs the next lint command
+`npm run lint` - will run ESLint with --fix to auto-fix issues.

 `npx prisma migrate reset` - drops, recreates the database, and reseeds it automatically (be careful)